DocPhillbox/truncate-data-breach/README.md

 This version optimizes [TruncatingDatabreach](https://github.com/lurto/TruncatingDatabreach) by writing it in C.

+This version truncate 1'000'000 lines in 1.107 seconds, that is 25x times faster.

 Example : this will be put into two files
 ```bash
 hello@gmail.com:;Pa$$w0rd